hopeit-git/hopeit.engine/engine/README.md

 - Additional options:
 ```
+    --config-files: comma-separated file of config files to load, starting with server config, then plugins, then apps
+    --api-file: path to openapi complaint json specification
+    --host: server host address or name, default is --host=0.0.0.0
     --port: indicates to listen on another port number, default is --port=8020
     --path: indicates to listen in a unix socket path, default is disabled
     --start-streams: indicates to auomatically start events of type STREAM when starting server
-    --config-files: comma-separated file of config files to load, starting with server config, then plugins, then apps

 ```

 - Example starting a single app that depends on plugins: